Benchmarking Unlearning for Vision Transformers: Introduction

-In contrast to prior ``standard'' benchmarking research which are leaderboard-style (benchmarking/ranking a large set of algorithms) or proposing new datasets, our work follows a different path: It is centered on VTs, systematically testing \emph{representative} MU approaches across \emph{two} VT families (ViT, Swin-T) at \emph{different} capacities each, over \emph{four} datasets of varying size/complexity, and under \emph{both} single-shot and continual unlearning scenarios.
+In contrast to prior ``standard'' benchmarking studies that are leaderboard-style (benchmarking/ranking a large set of algorithms) or proposing new datasets, our work follows a different path: It is centered on VTs, systematically testing \emph{representative} MU approaches across \emph{three} VT families (ViT, Swin-T, DINO) at \emph{different} capacities, over \emph{four} datasets of varying size/complexity, and under \emph{both} single-shot and continual unlearning scenarios.
 We employ unified metrics (ToW, ToW-MIA) that jointly account for retain/test accuracy, forget accuracy, and MIA vulnerability.
 We contrast results against CNN-derived MU counterpart algorithms.
-We aim to isolate architecture, capacity, memorization (and proxy) effects to assess how well MU methods perform in VTs and establish a strong performance baseline regarding MU performance in VTs.
+We aim to isolate architecture, capacity, memorization (and proxy) effects to assess how well MU methods perform in VTs and establish a strong performance baseline for MU in VTs.
 The code for reproducing the results is available at: \url{https://github.com/kairanzhao/Unlearning_VTs}